From NYC to Africa

 Back to Blog

-After 33 hours of travel, Swim Strong Foundation founder Shawn Slevin visited seven countries across three continents.
+After 33 hours of travel, Swim Strong Foundation founder, Shawn Slevin, visited seven countries across one continent.
 The mission: build global partnerships for water safety.
 The focus: listen to communities, observe water ecosystems, and establish connections.

 EGYPT

-Shawn presented at the 2025 World Conference on Drowning Prevention in Cairo (November 21-23, 2025).
+Shawn presented at the 2025 World Conference on Drowning Prevention in Sharm El-Sheikh (November 21-23, 2025).
 Her presentation, “Why Swimming Lessons Are Not Enough.
 Education is the Missing Link,” reached global water safety leaders.

 Read the full blog post about the conference presentation: